 The scale of Angkor Wat is overwhelming; while a one-day pass is enough to reveal the highlights, you can buy a three- or even a seven-day pass to explore the Angkor temples in microscopic detail.

-The Cambodia Land Mine Museum was founded by a former child soldier whose parents were killed by the Khmer Rouge; in the present day, it's staffed by victims and orphans of mines.
-Although sobering, the Land Mine Museum is a real piece of Cambodia away from the tourism glam.
+To warn of the dangers of UXO, the Cambodia Land Mine Museum (location on Google Maps) was founded by a former child soldier whose parents were killed by the Khmer Rouge.
+In the present day, it's staffed by victims and orphans of mines.

-Visitors are charged to enter; the funds support a relief center and school attached to the museum.
+Visitors are charged $5 (adult rate) to enter.
+The funds support a relief center and school attached to the museum.
 Tours can be booked on Mondays, Tuesdays, Thursdays, and Fridays from 9 am to 3 pm, in English and Japanese.

-Opened in 2007, the Angkor National Museum houses thousands of artifacts recovered from Angkor Wat and the surrounding areas in an impressive building.
+Opened in 2007, the Angkor National Museum (location on Google Maps) houses thousands of artifacts recovered from Angkor Wat and the surrounding areas in an impressive building.

 Relics from the ancient Angkor Empire – including over 6,000 lintels, assorted statues of Hindu gods, Buddhist bodhisattvas and sandstone reliefs – tell the fascinating story of the Angkor Empire's beginnings and eventual downfall.